FREE NATIONWIDE SHIPPING ON ORDERS $69 AND OVER

 If you have a particular odour in an area, try sprinkling the space with Baking Soda and let it sit for 30mins (or overnight) before vacuuming.
 Baking Soda will deodorize the area and absorb the odour, which you can then vacuum up entirely.
 Repeat as necessary until the odour disappears.

 2. Ventilate - One of the easiest and cost-free ways to freshen up your home is to open your windows - even if only for 10 minutes every morning and evening.
-Fresh air flow will increase oxygen, flush and clear the air.
+Fresh air flow will increase oxygen, flush and clear the air

-3. Vodka- Plain old vodka - even the cheap stuff - is a very effective unscented air freshener.
+3. Vodka - Plain old vodka - even the cheap stuff - is a very effective unscented air freshener.
 Pour unflavoured and inexpensive vodka into a spray bottle and use as an air mister.
 It will help reduce stale and musty odours.
 You can also try adding a couple of drops of your favourite wildcrafted (processed without solvents) essential oil if you would like to add a safe and natural scent.

-- Laundry: Add one cup of vinegar to your washing machine during the wash cycle to freshen and soften clothes, and remove odours.
+4. Vinegar - the plain white kind is another natural and inexpensive odour remover:- Laundry: Add one cup of vinegar to your washing machine during the wash cycle to freshen and soften clothes, and remove odours.

 - Room freshener: Place a small bowl of white vinegar in a small bowl somewhere safe and inconspicuous in your home to absorb odours from the air (although safe to consume it is best to keep out of reach of children)